Trust thrives only in a moral environment

 Hence, law’s power lies in only these two forms: self-compliance, or physical force.

+Hence, NO LAW stops anyone from breaking it.
 In regard to the belief that Gun Control Laws can control “gun violence,” politicians and activists speak like the knowledge of law will force criminals and madmen to comply.
 "We need more laws to control gun madness."
 "We need restrictions on guns to make us safer."

 If laws were effective in stopping "gun-toting" madness, explain why 95% of mass murders occur in Gun Free Zones?
 (See Crime Prevention Research Center [CPRC], a world respected think tank on gun violence.)